13 Jul 5 Top Tips for First Time Home Buyers

 5. Get a Survey

 Before buying a house you need an RICS survey so that you’re certain of what you’re investing into.
 A Homebuyer Survey assesses the property’s value, its overall condition, and highlights any maintenance that might need to be carried out urgently.
 The Building Survey reviews all aspects of the property, including interior, exterior, materials and services.
-This survey is recommended if you are planning major works as analyses all faults and the cost to repair them.
+The surveyor will let you know if you need contractors like a plumber, electrician, etc. This survey is recommended if you are planning major works as it analyses all faults and the cost to repair them.
 A Specific Defect Survey evaluates any specific structural issues with the property and advises how to rectify them.

 If you’re buying your first home, follow these tips to guide you through the complex process and get on the property ladder: make sure you can afford to buy a home; be sure to utilise government schemes to give you a helping hand; search for homes online and offline; view properties to make sure it feels like home; and finally, get a survey completed to ensure you fully know what you’re buying.